fabiouu/appvox/README.md

 Using both implementation is transparent for the user, just specify `AppStoreSortType` to MOST_RECENT or MOST_RELEVANT to switch between the two methods

-# About AppVox
+# Implementation Details
 ## Motivation

 ##  Architecture
 The library is composed of mainly 3 layers:
 - Repository (`*Repository.kt` - internal): A repository abstracts network communication with a scraped data source.
 A repository returns a result entity suffixed with `*Result.kt` (internal).
 - Service (`*Service.kt` - internal): A service contains business logic and may have to call multiple repositories to process a result entity
-- Facade ([`GooglePlay.kt`](./appvox-core/src/main/kotlin/dev/fabiou/appvox/core/GooglePlay.kt), [`AppStore.kt`](./appvox-core/src/main/kotlin/dev/fabiou/appvox/core/AppStore.kt) - public): A facade exposes scraped data in a uniform way to the user.
+- Facade ([`GooglePlay.kt`](./appvox-core/src/main/kotlin/dev/fabiou/appvox/GooglePlay.kt), [`AppStore.kt`](./appvox-core/src/main/kotlin/dev/fabiou/appvox/AppStore.kt) - public): A facade exposes scraped data in a uniform way to the user.
 A facade returns response entities via a Kotlin coroutine Flow.

 ## Documentation